KnairdA/blog.kummerlaender.eu/source/00_content/pages/about.md

 ![picture of me in Scotland](/media/me_header.png){: .full .clear}

 Hi, my name is Adrian Kummerländer.
-I am a twenty-one-year-old Software Developer located in southern Germany.
+I am a twenty-two-year-old Software Developer located in southern Germany.

 I taught myself programming at the age of 10 and spent the first few years developing software in _Delphi_ and _C#_.
 After switching from the _Windows_ ecosystem to _Linux_ as my primary operating system I started developing primarily in _XSLT_, _Scheme_ and _C++_ altough I enjoy it a lot to experiment with other languages such as _Scala_ and _Haskell_.